 For Drexler, boys raised by lesbians are a better breed than those raised by heterosexual couples.
 One day when Drexler was struggling to hold on to her briefcase and her bags, 11 year-old Damien saw "that I needed help and immediately offered it."
 Drexler is taken aback—a boy being helpful and caring?
 She notes "when I thought about it later, it clicked in my head: This is a boy being raised by two moms."

 Lesbian-raised Cody helps clean up the playroom.
 Lesbian-raised Brad offers Drexler a stool to sit on when she comes to his room to interview her.
 Both considerations are the product, we are assured, of their special upbringings.
-Yet if Drexler had been willing to look she could have found many kind, helpful, empathetic boys raised by heterosexual couples—like my 12 year-old son, who recently told his grandparents "I want you to move next door to us, even though it will mean more chores for me."
+Yet if Drexler had been willing to look, she could have found many kind, helpful, empathetic boys raised by heterosexual couples—like my 12 year-old son, who recently told his grandparents, "I want you to move down the street from us, even though it will mean more chores for me."

 Drexler refuses to see obvious indications that the boys she interviews need fathers.
 When one of Brad’s two moms picks him up from the daycare center after work, every day she has to pry the six year-old off of the leg of an after-school worker named Ron to whom Brad is—pun intended—quite attached.
 A less determined researcher might see this as evidence of Brad’s need for a dad.
 Not Drexler, who instead tells us that, given Ron’s presence, Brad’s mom "knew she didn’t need to worry about Brad’s lack of an everyday father in his life."